jeffreycwitt/pl399/docs/18-internet-and-control.md

 One of those modalities was identity or anonymity.

-As our reading today suggests, the internet at its birth seemed to carry with it all kinds of new potentials (both positive and negative) because of the way it enabled anonymous communication in ways never before thought possible.
+As our reading today suggests, the Internet at its birth seemed to carry with it all kinds of new potentials (both positive and negative) because of the way it enabled anonymous communication in ways never before thought possible.

-One conclusion drawn from this is that the "internet" and communication via the internet is "un-regulable".
+One conclusion drawn from this is that the Internet and communication via the Internet is "un-regulable".

 Lessig's burden in these early chapters is to show us that this assumption of "un-regulability" or "uncontrollability" is false.
 An "un-regulability" due to anonymity was due to design decisions made by humans pursuing certain goals.
 Accordingly, if new goals (or values) are raised to a higher priority, new design choices can be made.
 Thus Lessig predicts: if control becomes a dominating value, then the Internet -- far from being "uncontrollable" -- can and will become one of the most controllable communications spaces ever imagined.

 But despite the fact that the Internet can be regulated, the belief that the Internet is "un-regulable" leads to a kind of public complacency.

-Lessig wants to show us here that whether or not the public/government becomes involved in this regulation, the Internet will nevertheless be regulated, namely by commerce.
+Lessig wants to show us here that, whether or not the public/government becomes involved in this regulation, the Internet will nevertheless be regulated, namely by commerce.

 But how can commerce regulate, if private interests do not have the power to create laws.

-Lessig wants to show us that control is being implemented through private interest, not via laws, but via the code which makes the internet run.
+Lessig show us that control is being implemented through private interest, not via laws, but via the code which makes the Internet run.

 Thus (as we will see more clearly in chapters 6-8), if the public is going to have a say in the Internet we get (and the access to information we have), regular citizens, like you and me, are going to have to 1) take an interest in how the Internet "currently works", 2) separate that from any idea of how the internet must "necessarily work", and 3) be willing to imagine how the Internet could "work differently".

-Our focus here (in chapters 3-5) will be to follow Lessig's tour in order to see clearly **how** the Internet is already being controlled the through the participation of commercial interest.
+Our focus here (in chapters 3-5) will be to follow Lessig's tour in order to see clearly **how** the Internet is already being controlled through the participation of commercial interest and government influence over commercial enterprise.

 # Internet: Uncontrollable or the Platform of Total Control?